Practical Techniques for Screening Deepwater Offshore Oil and Gas Exploration Prospects

 For more details, please contact us at firstname.lastname@example.org.

-Luiz C. Amado is an expert in reservoir engineering, PVT/compositional simulation and integrated asset modeling (IAM).
-He works with Avasthi & Associates as a principal reservoir simulation and IAM consultant, providing consulting and training in his areas of expertise.
+Luiz C. Amado is an expert in reservoir engineering, PVT/ compositional simulation and integrated asset modeling (IAM), and works with ENI Petroleum as a Senior Reservoir Engineer.

-Amado holds a BS in civil engineering from Fluminense Federal University, Brazil, an MS in petroleum engineering from State University of Campinas, Brazil, and a PhD in petroleum engineering from the University of Leoben, Austria.
+Amado holds a BS in civil engineering from Federal Fluminense University, Brazil, an MS in petroleum engineering from Campinas State University, Brazil and a PhD in petroleum engineering from the University of Leoben, Austria.
 He is a long-standing member of SPE and has served on several SPE technical committees and conference boards.
-He is fluent in English, Spanish and Portuguese.
+He is fluent in English, Spanish, and Portuguese.

 Other Courses by Instructors